-The Ancient Object project drew to a close in June of 2011 and, after a one-month break, we started digitizing the Prendergast collection.
+The Ancient Object project drew to a close in June of 2011 and, after a one-month break, we started digitizing the Prendergast collection at the Williams College Museum of Art (Williamstown, Massachusetts).

 From the Prendergast Archive at Williams College Museum of Art: